 Well, I’m not trying to impress you with my Goat Fell trip.
-Please spare me some mercies because I think that was the coolest thing that I have done for the past few years. 🙂 I hope we can do more these sorts of stuff.
+Please spare me some mercies because I think that was the coolest thing that I have done in the past few years. 🙂 I hope we can do more sorts of this stuff.

 What was the last time you do a crazy thing?
 I have been playing safe for most of my life.
 I’m not saying ‘safe’ isn’t good.
 Sometimes, you need to have some craziness in you to do something adventurous.

 Sorry, if you’re wondering what is ‘Goatfell’, it is a hill, the highest point on the Isle of Arran, Scotland.
 Why ‘Goat Fell’?
 ‘Fell’ is pretty straightforward which means the mountains.
 However, Goat is more contentious.
 Some believe the name was probably derived from the Gaelic word “gaoth” which means “mountain wind”.
 Well, let your imagination fly.

 We were researching the route to hike Goat Fell the night before our climb.
 It was completely unnecessary because there were plenty of walkers and mountaineers taking the same path.
 You can never get lost unless you voluntarily walk in the bush.